-8 Important Real Estate Metrics All Property Agents Should Measure
+8 Important Real Estate Metrics For Agents

 Like in any industry in Malaysia, and especially for real estate negotiators, the only way to truly succeed is to know how your ‘success’ is measured.
 Most real estate negotiators fail in their first year because they are taught to sell, but not held accountable for their actual metrics and long-term performance.
 They don’t have a standard to measure, and without a standard, it is impossible to measure their success.
 They don’t measure, and they can’t improve what they don’t measure.